Hidden Treasures for Historical Research

-This new, quarterly column will briefly highlight sources historical novelists can use in their research: digitized documents/images that are available on the internet for free, and print or online resources that could be useful to generate story ideas.
+This article briefly highlights sources historical novelists can use in their research: digitized documents/images that are available on the internet for free, and print or online resources that could be useful to generate story ideas.

 Medieval Stained Glass Photographic Archive